KGLab-HDU/RSCS/README.md

 java -jar RSCS-main.jar test.Case.CaseTest ${relationFilePath} ${similarityFilePath} ${graphFilePath} ${vertexTypeFilePath} ${queryRelation} ${AaType} ${queryID} ${l} ${queryK} ${tao} ${writeNodeFilePath} ${writeEdgeFilePath} ${entityFilePath}
 ```

 We still use the reduced *DBpedia* for testing with the following experimental parameters, and redirect the output of console to test.txt.
-It should be noted that the node set and the $\mathcal{P}^*$-edge set are stored separately in different designated files.
+It should be noted that the node set and the P\*-edge set are stored separately in different designated files.
 All required files are stored in the **data** folder.

 ```
 Case: